 - Soil test(s)

-- Cost Share: $12 per soil test AND up to $6/acre for following nitrogen recommendations
+- Cost share: $12 per soil test AND $6/acre for following nitrogen recommendations

 Manure Injection

-Placing manure directly into the soil root zone increases nutrient recovery leading to a reduction in commercial fertilizer costs, reduced crop damage and application costs.
-Click on the link for a printable version of the Manure Injection Flyer.
+Placing manure directly into the soil root zone increases nutrient recovery, leading to a reduction in commercial fertilizer costs and reduced crop damage and application costs.
+See the equipment in action or check out this informative video to learn more manure injection and the benefits and challenges of implementation.

-- Tax Credit: If cost share is not taken, a state tax credit of 25% of out-of-pocket expenses is available
+- State tax credit if cost share is not taken: 25% of eligible out-of-pocket expenses

 Eligible Components